uhop/dcl/README.md

 ## How to install

-If you plan to use it in your [node.js](http://nodejs.org) project install it like this:
+If you plan to use it in your [node.js](http://nodejs.org) project, install it like this:

 ```